svelte-add/svelte-add/projects/svelte-add/README.md

 ## 🧭 Support for Routify

 No adders currently support Routify.
-If you can help `svelte-add` support Routify, [create an issue to talk about it](https://github.com/svelte-add/svelte-add/issues).
+If you can help `svelte-add` support Routify, see [the open issue for it](https://github.com/svelte-add/svelte-add/issues/165).

 ## 🌱 Support for Sapper